Best Mattresses For Bad Backs, Australia (2021)

 Naptime offers the best value mattress for back pain sufferers with its signature foam mattress with bounce-back technology.
-This mattress is designed with three layers of foam specifically designed for comfort and hygiene.
+This memory foam mattress is designed with three layers of foam specifically designed for comfort, pressure relief, and hygiene.

 The top layer is made with Naptime’s open-air foam technology for support and airflow, and the second layer is gel-infused foam to give you a cool, comfortable night’s sleep.

 Naptime’s patented material is also designed with hypoallergenic latex, and a breathable bamboo knit cover to keep dust mites and other crawlies away from your mattress.

 Overall, the Naptime Memory Foam Mattress is absolute value for money, and a great pick for those suffering from back pain.
 It’s perfect for almost any sleeping position.

 The Onebed X is a fantastic hybrid mattress, giving sleepers with back pain the best of both worlds: foam and spring support.